 How It Works

-Five Impact Areas of REI
+Five Impact Areas

 "I work full time.
 I am a Black mother of two Black boys, and my husband is an active-duty officer.
 We will move again in less than a month to a new neighborhood, and I am more fearful now than ever about whether the neighborhood will accept my boys and my family."